ozguryazilimas/wp-postane/login-logout/readme.txt

 4. Widget output when user is logged in and inline option is on

 == Changelog ==

+= 2.7 - 2013-11-07 =
+* Spanish translation made by Maria Ramos from WebHostingHub

+= 2.6 - 2013-10-17 =
+* Serbian translation made by Borisa Djuraskovic from WebHostingHub

+= 2.5 - 2013-10-15 =
+* minor changes

 = 2.4 - 2012-10-31 =
 * minor changes